SuzanneRepellin/ft_printf/README.md

 # ft_printf
-My own version of the stdio printf function
+My own version of the stdio printf function.

+I completed this project during my third month of the 101 curriculum.